/bootpartition and a

 /homepartition at least (see below).
 Note you do not need to use LVM, but you can if you wish.
 It is strongly recommended to use ext4 as the filesystem type for your volumes.

-In the course we will be building and installing lots of
+In this course, we will be building and installing lots of

 software and you must leave sufficient space available for